-- A post may have moved at a corner, end or gate. - A copper split bolt connector may have slipped and needs to be tightened. - · Broken insulator
+- A post may have moved at a corner, end or gate. - A copper split bolt connector may have slipped and needs to be tightened. - Broken insulator

-Installing an ElectroBraid Fence MinderTM
+Installing an ElectroBraidTM Fence Minder

 Your ElectroBraid Fence MinderTM will continuously check to make sure your fence is fully energized.
 It will warn you, day or night, if it detects a significant voltage drop.
-If a horse is in contact with your fence for more than three seconds, your Fence MinderTM will shut off your energizer to stop further electric shocks; and immediately alert you by siren and/or by auto-dialling your pre-programmed phone numbers.
+If a horse is pressured or panicked and is in contact with your fence for more than three or four seconds, your Fence MinderTM will shut off your energizer to stop further electric shocks; and immediately alert you by siren and/or by auto-dialling your pre-programmed phone numbers.

-If the contact between horse and fence is less than three seconds, the Fence Minder $^{\text{m}}$ will not signal an alarm.
-Also, it is programmed so that neither rain nor snow should cause a false alarm.
+If the contact between horse and fence is less than 4 seconds, the Fence MinderTM will not signal an alarm.

-If the fence voltage drops gradually below a pre-set minimum, the Fence Minder $^{\mathbb{N}}$ will alarm but not turn off the power.
-Such a voltage drop may be the result of electrical shorts along the fence line.
+If the fence voltage drops gradually below a pre-set minimum, the Fence MinderTM will alarm but not turn off the power.
+Such a voltage drop may be the result of multiple shorts along the fence line.